Management Team & Board

 In March 2020 Kevin was elected as Chairman of The Air Charter Association.

 He has worked on a wide variety of leasing and air charter projects all around the world.
 Initially becoming a successful ACMI leasing broker he then lead the diversification of ACC Aviation into the adhoc and corporate charter markets.

 Glenn built a wealth of knowledge across all areas of the aviation business, from his hands-on commercial brokering experience to being part of the management team who carried out an equity backed MBO of the company in 2014.
-In his current Director role, he focuses on the strategic planning, operational management and development of the group businesses.

 Prior to his aviation career, Glenn gained a BA Honours degree from the University of London in History and Geography and held roles in a major utilities provider and a retail company.